-- Must be eligible for financial aid based off of the current year’s completed FAFSA.
+- Must be eligible for financial aid based off the current year’s completed FAFSA.

 - Student’s individual financial aid budget must calculate an unmet need over $900.

-- Future FWS eligibility is based on a student’s financial situation, not on previous eligibility for FWS or the amount previously earned or not earned.
+- FWS eligibility is based on a student’s financial aid package, not on previous eligibility for FWS or the amount previously earned or not earned.